 Children and AIDS

-Nine of the Southern African countries (Botswana, Lesotho, Malawi, Mozambique, Namibia, South Africa, Swaziland, Zambia and Zimbabwe) have HIV prevalence rates among adults (15 to 49 years) of over 10 percent.
+Nine countries (Botswana, Lesotho, Malawi, Mozambique, Namibia, South Africa, Swaziland, Zambia and Zimbabwe) have adult HIV prevalence rates over 10 per cent.

-At an estimated 25.9 per cent, Swaziland has the highest rate in the world, followed by Botswana (24.8 percent) and Lesotho (23.6 percent).
-With 5.6 million people infected, South Africa is home to the world’s largest population of people living with HIV and AIDS.
+At an estimated 26 per cent, Swaziland has the highest rate in the world, followed by Botswana (23.4 per cent) and Lesotho (23.3 per cent).